 We used to be connected by ferries across the fjord, but no longer.
 Cars and bridges have replaced the boats, although some folks still travel by catamaran to get to work.

-Norway's (if not Europe's) largest inland island is Osterøy.
+Norway’s (and Northern Europe’s) largest inland island is Osterøy.
 There is no driving around the island or across it.
 Its terrain is too wild and rugged for that, and because the mountainsides sheering into the fjords give no natural harbor, crossing by boat to and from the island is limited.
 Most of the population lives to the west and north on the island, next to Sørfjorden and Osterfjorden.
 Where those fjords meet, they join the fjord coming up from Bergen.
-Nature's intersection, and one I crossed by ferry quite frequently as a child, to visit relatives.
+Nature’s intersection, and one I crossed by ferry quite frequently as a child, to visit relatives.

 These fjords are fed by rivers, one of which goes all the way to the inland town of Voss.
 And that river is the spawning river of the “Vossalaks” or Voss salmon.
 Salmon always return to the same river they hatched in, to create the next generation.
 Each river ends up with a unique subspecies of salmon.
 The Saturday trip was to go see a restored salmon perch at Kleiveland farm on Osterøy, on the Osterfjord.
 People would set a net out in the fjord below, and keep watch from the perch high above.
 They were waiting for the big Vossalaks to be caught.
 By the late 1980’s, the Voss salmon population was collapsing, and salmon fishing in the fjords was banned in 1993.
 The salmon perches (“laksegilje”) were abandoned and eventually torn down if they didn’t fall down on their own.